inside.ewu.edu

 Pre-requisites: concurrent enrollment with GNML 391 or GNML 392.

-The objective is to provide students with teaching experience within a classroom setting.
-The students receive instruction and feedback from faculty supervisors who are responsible for the courses in which the practicum takes place.
-Students’ practicum will vary in the extent to which emphasis is placed on instructional time, course development (e.g., preparation of syllabus, assignments, delivering instruction, etc.), assignment grading, curriculum review and planning issues and tasks.
+Provides a teaching experience within a classroom setting.
+Students receive instruction and feedback from faculty supervisors who are responsible for the courses in which the practicum takes place.
+Students’ practicum vary in the extent to which emphasis is placed on instructional time, course development (e.g., preparation of syllabus, assignments, delivering instruction, etc.), assignment grading, curriculum review, and planning issues and tasks.

 GNML 396.
 EXPERIMENTAL COURSE.
 1-5 Credits.